-The San Diego Zoo has a respected reputation, because it really is a great zoo.
-We loved how many animals we could see from our narrated double-decker bus tour.
-This tour also provides a great overview of the zoo.
-And who can resist pandas?
-The San Diego Zoo is one of four places in the United States where you can see these beautiful animals.
+The San Diego Zoo has a respected reputation, and works hard to maintain a positive zoo experience.
+We loved how many animals we saw during our narrated double-decker bus tour which provides a great overview of the San Diego zoo.

 Balboa Park Carousel